kriszyp/alkali/README.md

 Notifications of data changes are delivered by invalidation notifications.
 When a downstream subscriber is interested in the results of a variable change, it can request the lates value.
 Variables can employ internal caching of calculated values.
 Variables support bi-directional flow.
 They can be updated as well as monitored.

+Variables also support promises as values, and the variable pipeline will handle waiting for a promises to resolve to do computations.

 ## Variable API

 ### valueOf(context?)